 $3,243

-Directed by Marta Prus, "Over the Limit" offers an unfiltered look at the life of rhythmic gymnast Margarita Mamun as she endures a punishing training schedule in preparation for the 2016 Olympic Games.
+Directed by Marta Prus, "Over the Limit" provides an intimate, unfiltered glimpse into the demanding world of rhythmic gymnast Margarita Mamun as she prepares for the 2016 Olympic Games.
+The film documents her relentless training routine, capturing both the intensity and the emotional toll of elite sport.

 ActionAdventureComedy